 Beatrice Gibson is a french-british filmmaker based between London and Palermo.
-Drawing on and inporporating cult figures from experimental music and literature and poetry - such as Robert Ashley, Gertrude Stein, Kathy Acker and Alice Notley - Gibson’s films are citational and participatory.
-Populated by friends and influences from within her immediate community, they often cite and incorporate co-creative and collaborative processes and ideas.
+Her films are known for their experimental and emotive nature.
+Exploring the personal and the political and drawing on cult figures from experiment literature and poetry - from Kathy Acker to Gertrude Stein - they are often populated by friends and influences and cite andincorporate co-creative and collaborative processes and ideas.

 Gibson is twice winner of The Tiger Award for Best Short Film, Rotterdam International Film Festival, in 2009 and 2013 respectively.
 In 2013 she was shortlisted for The Jarman Award for Artist's film and the 2013–15 Max Mara Art Prize for Women.
 In 2015 she won the 17th Baloise Art Prize, Art Basel.
 Most recently she was the winner of the Images Festival Marian McMahon Akimbo Award for Autobiography 2019 and was shortlisted a second time for the 2019 Jarman Award for Artist's film